nezihemervegurel/icml2023/_pages/lens2logit.md

 Once lighting and colors are corrected, a \textit{sharpening} algorithm $\state{\F}{\acrshort{sh}}$ is applied to reduce image blurriness.
 This transformation lets the image appear more noisy.
 For this reason a \textit{denoising} algorithm  $\state{\F}{\acrshort{dn}}$ is applied afterwards \cite{goyal2020image,tian2020deep}.
 Finally,  \textit{gamma correction},  $\state{\F}{\acrshort{gc}}$, adjusts the linearity of the pixel values.
 For a precise description of these transformations, see \ref{subsubsec:the_static_pipeline}.
 --->

-In order to explore the potential to address drift via the interaction between raw sensor data and a differentiable image processing model we first require raw sensor data.
-In the following we explain how the Raw-Microscopy and Raw-Drone datasets were collected for this study.
+In order to address camera hardware-drift we require two ingredients: **raw sensor data** and an **image processing model**.
+In the following we explain how the Raw-Microscopy and Raw-Drone datasets were collected for this study and how the processing model is built.

 ## Raw data
 ### Raw-Microscopy